Moosbee/Schul-Kaese/README.md

 - you will need to have XAMP installed
 - Start Apache and SQL
-- import the schulprojekt.sql file into your database
+- import the eintraege.sql file into your database